 We first need to get access behind the panel on the car.
 There are a few ways this is done depending on the panel.
-For normal dings and small dents in the door of the vehicle, we can often get access through the window opening or by removing the inner door panel.
+For minor dings and small dents in the door of the motor vehicle, we can often get access through the window opening or by removing trim pieces or the inner door panel.
 If we have good access to the dent from the opening in the window, we will use a special wedge to allow a little extra room for the dent removal tool and we will place either a plastic or metal guard over the window to protect from damaging the glass.

 Why a Paintless Dent Removal Light Is Used

 The reason we are able to make those precise small pushes behind the dent and to know exactly where the PDR tool is at behind the panel is because we use special PDR lights.

 These unique lights used for paintless dent repair are designed to highlight the painted surface so that we can see the reflection of the light in the panel.
 While it might appear that we are looking directly at the car and the dent, we actually are only looking at the reflection of the light on the painted surface.

 PDR techs use many different styles of lights.
 Some use a fog pattern and others will use lines or stripes on the light.
 These fog or lines help the dent tech be able to see exactly where the tip of their tool is located.
 Using these dent lights they can also see even where the smallest low and high spots are of the dent, even down into the orange peel surface of the painted finish.

 So now you can see why these dent repair lights are needed and how a trained dent pro uses them to achieve a flawless repair of the dent.

 How To Get a Perfect Dent Repair Finish